 I was doing very well in my journey into widowhood.
 My anxiety was fading away.
 Every day I congratulated myself on the challenges I had taken on and accomplished.
-There was just one thing, though, a stumbling block I had a tough time getting over.
-Traveling by myself.
+However, there was just one thing, a stumbling block I had a tough time getting over…

-I found plenty to do at home, so I wasn’t bored, but I began to feel that if I didn’t go somewhere soon, I would lose my mind.
+Even though I found plenty to do at home, and wasn’t bored, I began to feel that if I didn’t go somewhere soon, I would lose my mind.

 Then I said to myself, “OK if I can learn to use power tools and finish a basement, I can certainly go on a vacation.”
 And I did.
 Read on to see how I traveled alone for the first time.

 When my husband was alive we would spend a few winter months in Florida to get away from the cold New England weather.
 We found a town we loved (Venice, Florida), rented a house, and enjoyed the beautiful weather.

 The kids and grandkids came down to visit, we played golf, met friends, even thought about buying a winter home.
 We were snowbirds.
 That all ended when Jim died of course, and after that, I just couldn’t get myself to go alone.
 Until this year.

 So How Was I Going To Manage Traveling Alone?

 The Key To Getting Ready Is Careful Preparation And Organization